What is Black Oxide Coating? Ask the Pros

-A black oxide can form under hot (285° F) or cold (room temperature or a little higher) processes.
-Hot processes offer better corrosion and scratch resistance—the only type automotive and military standards accept.
+When people ask the ‘What is black oxide’ question, we also mention the process.
+Black oxide can form under hot (285° F) or cold (room temperature or a little higher) processes.
+Hot processes offer better corrosion and scratch resistance—the only type that automotive and military standards accept.

 Cold processes don’t actually produce a true oxide, leaving a softer coating.
 You can take a coin and scratch off the coating on steels that went through a cold process.
 For a product like a drill bit, it doesn’t take much use before the coating comes off the areas that contact material if they undergo a cold oxide process.